 About 11 million U.S. homeowners owe more than their homes are worth, according to real estate data firm CoreLogic, and while taxes may not be the first thing they think about in deciding what to do, all the various options have tax consequences.

-Until the end of this year, at least, there is a tax break for homeowners who negotiate debt reduction with their lenders.
+Until the end of this year, at least, there is a tax break for homeowners who negotiate

 Some of these “underwater” owners may qualify for principal reduction through the massive mortgage foreclosure settlement announced in February.
 Others may pursue short sales, in which the home is sold for less than the bank is owed, or wind up in foreclosure.